demisto/content/Releases/LatestRelease/XDRSyncScript.md

-- added verbose argument
+- Added the *verbose* argument.
-- all the arguments will have default incident field names
+- All arguments have default incident field names.
-- stop the previous scheduled task if playbook was re-executed
+- When a playbook is re-run, the previous scheduled task is terminated.